mwmancuso/Personal-NoteApp/README.md

 ========
 First thing's first, **Notesapp is a placeholder name** for this project.
 Though descriptive, this project should have a better, complete name by v1.0.0.
 For that reason, the rest of this document will **refer to Notesapp as "this project"** for mobility.

+The master branch of this Git project is available at http://dev.notes.xpandismo.com/.

 What Is It?
 -----------
 This project is meant to be a new take on note-taking.
 Simple, linear pages of unorganized notes is old-school and helps much *less* than what is expected.
 However, there have been few to no advancements in this field since paper notes caught on.
 Sure, maybe we have a few different maps and other types of visual organizers, but how much do they *really* contribute to our learning?
 The majority of notes are still taken in a linear fashion.